brunoV/ororo.async/README.md

 Here, the `conditions` function returned immediately, and the response is available by dereferencing.

 Alternatively, you can provide a callback function that will be called when the request completes.
-The function takes the return value of the api call as argument:
+The function takes the return value of the API call as argument:

     => (conditions api-key "Buenos Aires, Argentina"
          (fn [weather] (-> weather :feelslike_string println)))